Silver-Swan/Metis_Business_Fundamentals/Project_Proposal.md

 [Heart Failure Prediction Dataset.](https://www.kaggle.com/fedesoriano/heart-failure-prediction) is my main source of data.
 This data set is a collection

 <br>
+Tools: <br>
-Tools: Google sheets will be the tool that will be implimented.
+Google sheets will be the tool that will be implimented.
 As well as maybe SQL and SQLite
 <br>
 MVP Goal: